pjcampbe11/AVmods/README.md

 # or: choco install ffmpeg   /   scoop install ffmpeg
 ```

 Manual: grab the "full" build from <https://www.gyan.dev/ffmpeg/builds/>, extract, add the `bin` folder to PATH.
 Open a **new** PowerShell window and re-check.
-Any ffmpeg ≥ 4.x works; scripts 1 and 3 also use `ffprobe`, which ships in the same build.
+Any ffmpeg ≥ 4.x works; scripts 1, 3, and 4 also use `ffprobe`/advanced filters, which ship in the same build.

 ### 1.2 Python